Darn Tough logo among Merino Wool fibers from making merino wool socksDarn Tough sticker logo among Merino Wool fibers from making merino wool socks

 Moisture Wicking

-As your body heats, Merino Wool absorbs moisture before it turns into sweat on your skin, and releases it, leaving you dry.
-In reverse, outside moisture is captured before it touches your skin.
+As your body heats, Merino Wool naturally absorbs moisture before it turns into sweat.
+Its permeable fibers effectively wick moisture off your skin, helping your feet stay dry.
+In reverse, outside moisture (think rain or the occasional puddle) also gets captured before it touches your skin, keeping your feet warm and dry when you’re moving.
 Meanwhile, cotton is like a sponge.
+Need we say more?

 Merino wool socks are thermoregulating